-If you want a Private rack you need these additional options:
+If you want a Private rack, also add:

 An alternative to installing a Convox Rack into an existing VPC is to install the Rack into its own isolated VPC and then peer that VPC with another containing your non-Convox infrastructure.

 A VPC peering connection allows you to route traffic between the peer VPCs using private IP addresses; as if they are part of the same network.

 The above excerpt comes from the AWS Peering Guide, a great place to learn more about this technique.

 If you are ready to set up a peering connection between two VPCs, the Working with VPC Peering Connections section of that guide walks you through the steps, which include the following and more:

 - Accepting a VPC Peering Connection

 - Updating Route Tables for Your VPC Peering Connection

 - Updating Your Security Groups to Reference Peered VPC Security Groups